alix-tz/escriptorium-documentation/docs/quick-start.md

 Remaining steps:

-- go inside sandbox tutorial and create a document
-- fill the metadata of the document
 - then load images with IIIF (have a backup with locally saved images)
 - then apply segmentation
 - then download a transcription model (EN ?)